NajmAjmal/monero-webminer/README.md

     XMR:  4657q4dnsjLWtzeW4XN3wG9swFumWAZB9i1pegTLMxVAQy5E5AE8uif42kkHWcWc9vDcLUmzeCf3pV7mmrJQQqqe84dtASi

 Thank you for choosing our Monero Webminer.
-We hope you find it useful and profitable
+We hope you find it useful and profitable.